gr3m0c/gr3m0c.github.io/_posts/2021-07-25-armageddon.md

 # Drupalgeddon

 There are only two ports open on the target with http being a significantly larger attack surface than ssh, hence we will start there.
-Browsing to it in our browser we see a login interface where the source reveleals it is running drupal 7.
+Browsing to it in our browser we see a login interface where the source reveals it is running drupal 7.

 [![home](/img/armageddon/home.png)](/img/armageddon/home.png)